Leading by Example

 My role as an Instructional Technology Coach is a unique space where the spheres of technology and teaching overlap.
 I am always looking for opportunities to create and support a vision and strategic plan for technology use.
 This includes leading professional learning about the potential for technology to transform the learning and enrich the classroom, as well as to prepare teachers to integrate technology in their classrooms.

-A few examples of Professional Development Sessions
+A SAMPLING of MY Professional Development Sessions

 As a Google Certified for Education Trainer, I lead many professional development about Google tools and applications.
 One area of particular importance is how we leverage these tools both individually and as an organization.